-Here are 4 ways how to fix a spreading black spot on your cell phone screen:
+Here’s how to fix a black spot that is spreading on your cell phone screen:

-- If it’s pressure, you need to replace the pressure, like by replacing the battery.
+If it’s pressure, you may need to replace the battery.

-- If it’s dead pixels, you’ve got to replace the screen in most cases.
+If it’s dead pixels, you may need to replace the screen.

-- If it’s a broken screen, you’ll probably have to replace the screen too.
+If it’s a broken screen, replacing the screen might be best.

 So if you want to learn all about how to fix the spreading black spot on your smartphone screen, then this article is for you.